Andarist/react-textarea-autosize/README.md

 A native React version of the popular [jQuery Autosize](http://www.jacklmoore.com/autosize/)!

 This module supports IE9 and above.
-PR welcome to add IE8 support.

 ```javascript
 import Textarea from 'react-textarea-autosize';